Camera

 local depth = vector.Z

-Note this function does not perform any raycasting, meaning the visible bool will be true regardless if the worldPoint is obscured by BaseParts or Terrain.
+Note this function does not perform any raycasting and the boolean indicating whether worldPoint is within the bounds of the screen will be true regardless of whether the point is obscured by BaseParts or Terrain.

 Parameters